Missile Command: Gameplay

+In Missile Command, six cities are being attacked by an endless hail of ballistic missiles, some of which split like multiple independently targetable reentry vehicles.
+New weapons are introduced in later levels: smart bombs that can evade a less-than-perfectly targeted missile, and bomber planes and satellites that fly across the screen launching missiles of their own.
+The player takes control three missile batteries in an effort to defend the cities for as long as possible.

 The game is played by moving a crosshair across the sky background via a trackball and pressing one of three buttons to launch a counter-missile from the appropriate battery.
-Counter-missiles explode upon reaching the crosshair, leaving a fireball that persists for several seconds and destroys any enemy missiles that enter it.
-There are three batteries, each with ten missiles; a missile battery becomes useless when all its missiles are fired, or if the battery is destroyed by enemy fire.
-The missiles of the central battery fly to their targets at much greater speed; only these missiles can effectively kill a smart bomb at a distance.
+Counter-missiles explode upon reaching the crosshair, leaving a fireball that persists for several seconds and destroys any enemy missiles or craft that enter it.
+The three batteries provided are each armed with ten missiles; a battery becomes useless when all of its missiles have been launched or if it is destroyed by enemy fire. whichever occurs first.
+The missiles of the center battery fly to their targets at much greater speed than those fired from the other two; only these missiles can effectively destroy a smart bomb at a distance.

-The game is staged as a series of levels of increasing difficulty; each level contains a set number of incoming enemy weapons.
-The weapons attack the six cities, as well as the missile batteries; being struck by an enemy weapon results in the destruction of the city or missile battery.
+The game is staged as a series of levels of increasing difficulty.
+Each level contains a set number of enemy weapons, which attack both the cities and the missile batteries and can destroy any target with one hit.
 Enemy weapons are only able to destroy three cities during one level.
-A level ends when all enemy weaponry is destroyed or reaches its target.
+A level ends when all enemy weapons have been destroyed or have reached their target.
 A player who runs out of missiles no longer has control over the remainder of the level.
-At the conclusion of a level, the player receives bonus points for any remaining cities (50 points times scoring level, 1 to 6, first 254 levels; 256, levels 255 & 256) or unused missiles (5 points times scoring level, 1 to 6, first 254 levels; 256, levels 255 & 256).
-Between levels missile batteries are rebuilt and replenished; destroyed cities are rebuilt only at set point levels (usually per 8,000 to 12,000 points).
+At the conclusion of a level, the player receives bonus points for all remaining missiles and cities; at preset score intervals, the player earns a bonus city that can be used to replace a destroyed one at the end of the current level.
+These bonus cities can be kept in reserve and are automatically deployed as needed.
+The scoring multiplier begins at 1x and advances by 1x after every second level, to a maximum of 6x; this multiplier affects both target and bonus values.

-The game inevitably ends when all six cities are destroyed, unless the player manages to score enough points to earn a bonus city before the end of the level.
-Like most early arcade games, there is no way to "win" the game; the game keeps going with ever-faster and more prolific incoming missiles.
+The game inevitably ends once all six cities are destroyed and the player neither has any in reserve nor earns one during the current level.
+Like most early arcade games, there is no way to "win"; the enemy weapons become faster and more prolific with each new level.
 The game, then, is just a contest in seeing how long the player can survive.
 On conclusion of the game, the screen displays "The End", rather than "Game Over", signifying that "in the end, all is lost.
 There is no winner".
 This conclusion is skipped, however, if the player makes the high score list and the game prompts the player to enter their initials.

-Bugs

-Upon scoring 810,000 (and per 1,000,000 points thereafter), a large number of cities are awarded (176 cities plus the continuing accrual of bonus cities) and it is possible to carry on playing for several hours.
-At some later stage the speed of missiles increases greatly for a few screens.
-On the 255th and 256th yellow screens, the scoring increases by 256 times the base value.
-For good players these two stages can earn over a million points.